buttplugio/buttplug-csharp/README.md

 ## C# Version

-Buttplug is currently coming together in 3 languages simulaniously.
+Buttplug is currently coming together in 3 languages simultaniously.
 This may sound stupid/nuts, and that's because it is.
 However, buttplug itself is fairly simple, so the goal here is to make the hardware support as transparent as possible for the user/developer.